Last Updated May 12, 2020 | Archive

 - Device usage data is also collected when a device is used with a Google service (such as Google Assistant, YouTube, Google Maps, Google Calendar, or Google Duo), or with a third-party service (such as Spotify or Pandora), such as voice or touch interactions, long presses on the device, or other device interactions or adjustments, including related device state, settings, and features used.

 - Technical data, like device make and model, serial number, IP and MAC address, Wi-Fi connectivity, signal strength and settings, detection of other devices on your network and nearby access points, hardware and software version, sensor status, battery charge level, log files from connections, power status, HVAC system capabilities, and other technical information such as crash, diagnostics, reliability and performance logs and reports.

-Additional details about how specific Google Nest connected home devices and services collect data varies by device and how you configure your device, as described in this section.
-See How Google uses data to improve services section to understand how Google uses data across your connected home devices and services to enable helpful experiences.
+Additional details about how specific Google Nest connected home devices and services collect data varies by device or service and how you configure your device or service, as described in this section.
+See how Google uses data to improve services to understand how Google uses data across your connected home devices and services to enable helpful experiences.

 |Nest thermostats||Setup information you provide

 When you install a Nest thermostat, you’re prompted for information that will help your thermostat work correctly.
 For example, is your thermostat located in a home or a business, and what’s the ZIP code of the building?
 This information helps us customize your experience by, for example, retrieving weather information for your neighborhood.
 In addition, the Nest thermostat pulls information directly from your heating and cooling (HVAC) system, as applicable, to learn its capabilities — for example, does your system provide heating and cooling or heating alone?
 Answering these questions helps us set up an initial program that will keep you comfortable.